timboudreau/shutesburybroadband/README.md

 Transparency.
 Git is a tool used by software engineers to collaborate on living documents.
 It guarantees that:

- - Edits - who did them, when and what was changed are completely transparent
+ - Auditability - who did each edit, when and what was changed are [completely transparent](https://github.com/timboudreau/shutesburybroadband/commit/c5b6a92d2f998725117f017f7bec14bf54182080#diff-04c6e90faac2675aa89e2176d2eec7d8)
  - History is preserved - any historical revision of a document can be seen at any time
  - Comparisons - it is possible to [see changes side-by-side](https://github.com/timboudreau/shutesburybroadband/commits/master/broadbandFaq.md)